 Frequently Asked Questions on the ISTernship program

-The following is a list of frequently asked questions on the ISTernship program at IST Austria.
+The following is a list of frequently asked questions on the ISTernship program at ISTA.

 - What is the ISTernship program?

-The ISTernship is a summer internship program at IST Austria which offers research opportunities to outstanding undergraduate students interested in biology, computer science, data science, mathematics, physics, neuroscience and interdisciplinary areas.
+The ISTernship is a summer internship program at ISTA which offers research opportunities to outstanding undergraduate students interested in biology, computer science, data science, mathematics, physics, neuroscience and interdisciplinary areas.

 Interns will choose a group to work in, will be assigned a specific project and will conduct research under the close supervision of one of the members of the faculty and, for experimental labs, a lab mentor.